TaralloMan741/Python-heatmap-with-adafruit-MLX90640-IR-sensor-and-ESP32/README.md

     ser.close()
 ```

 * save the file in the desired location ad the run it by clicking the triangle shaped button on the top right side.
-You should see something like this
+You should see something like this:
 <img width="1102" height="691" alt="heatmap_python" src="https://github.com/user-attachments/assets/a9a9f6ae-acb7-4677-9189-cf03deffa437" />